 Whenever Dara is chosen to be the evaluating organization, team members are dispatched to the country where the program to be evaluated has taken place (though sometimes they meet in the headquarters of the organization beforehand).
-Our team in Madrid coordinate them as they perform the necessary fieldwork and advises them though desk support that is not directly accessible on the field location.
+Our team in Madrid coordinates team members’ actions as they perform the necessary fieldwork and advises them though desk support that is not directly accessible on the field location.
 That work can take many months and leads to a set of deliverables, many of which are compiled into the final evaluation to be presented to the commissioning organization.
-I have worked on precisely these evaluations, since a lot of work falls on Dara employees here.
+I have worked on precisely these evaluations, since they are among the primary tasks of the Madrid office.
 My help has evidently constituted more basic elements of the process than those that occupy my colleagues, but those have nevertheless exposed me to the complexity behind the reports.
 I have also had the opportunity to review alternative deliverables unique to Dara’s standards, like narrative reports containing large amounts of photography to depict a particular situation more authentically and make it appealing to larger audience beyond the usual teams responsible for evaluations at humanitarian organizations.